jesskelsall/astarus/astarus/people/bryce-morton.md

 ## Summary

 Bryce Morton is an [Astorrel Squad Sergeant](../civilisations/kingdom-of-astor/organisations/astorrel/ranks/4-squad-sergeant.md) working for the [Northhaven](../civilisations/kingdom-of-astor/settlements/northhaven/README.md) [Astorrel](../civilisations/kingdom-of-astor/organisations/astorrel/README.md).
-He provides missions to [Players Squad](../civilisations/kingdom-of-astor/organisations/astorrel/squads/players.md) and [Ruby Squad](../civilisations/kingdom-of-astor/organisations/astorrel/squads/ruby.md).
+He provides missions to [Canary Squad](../civilisations/kingdom-of-astor/organisations/astorrel/squads/canary.md) and [Crimson Squad](../civilisations/kingdom-of-astor/organisations/astorrel/squads/crimson.md).

 He is a career [Astorrel](../civilisations/kingdom-of-astor/organisations/astorrel/README.md), looking for promotion.
 Despite this his methods are very hands-off, preferring to let his squads get on with their missions alone, and getting irritated when his assistance is called upon.
 His preference would be to stay inside of the [Northhaven Astorrel stronghold](../civilisations/kingdom-of-astor/settlements/northhaven/places/northhaven-astorrel-stronghold.md).